Virginia Tech® home

 Disposal of Biowastes

-• Collect the waste in a well-labeled autoclavable container (containing no bleach), then autoclave the waste on a liquid cycle at 121˚ C, with the sterilization time determined by the liquid volume.
+Collect the chemical free waste in a labeled autoclavable container.
+Autoclave the waste on a liquid cycle, at 121˚C, with the sterilization time determined by the liquid volume.
 After cooling, the waste may be poured down the lab drain.

 Liquid biowaste containing antibiotics:

-• Media wastes containing the following HEAT SENSITIVE antibiotics can be autoclaved, cooled, and flushed down the lab sink drain because the antibiotics are broken down by heat, and are then environmentally safe to go into the domestic sewer.
+Media wastes containing the following heat labile antibiotics can be autoclaved, cooled, and flushed down the lab sink drain.

 • Ampicillin